Quantile Spectral Beta: A Tale of Tail Risks, Investment Horizons, and Asset Prices: Motivation: Why Should We Care About Tail Risks across Horizons

-Empirical literature centering around this expression assumes silently that the risk factors aggregate information over the distribution of returns as well as investment horizons.
-Part of the literature tracing back to early work by \cite{roy1952safety,markowitz1952portfolio,hogan1974toward,bawa1977capital} argue that the reason we do not empirically find the support for the above thinking is that pricing relationship is fundamentally too simplistic.
-If investors are averse to volatility only when it leads to losses, not gains, the total variance as a relevant measures of risk should be disaggregated.
-Later work by \cite{ang2006downside,lettau2014conditional,farago2017downside} show that investors require additional premium as a compensation for exposures to disappointment-related risk factors called downside risk.
-Recently, \cite{lu2019bear} argue that bear risk capturing the left tail outcomes is even more important, and \cite{bollerslevarealized2019} introduce betas based on semi-covariances.
-In contrast to the promising results, \cite{levi2019symmetric} conclude that estimated downside betas do not provide superior predictions compared to standard aggregated beta, partially due to the difficulties of accurately determining downside betas from daily returns.
+which is central to the asset pricing literature, may not be sufficient in cases in which the investor cares about different parts of the distribution of her future wealth differently or in cases in which an investor cares about specific investment horizons.
+The empirical literature silently assumes that the risk factors aggregate information over the distribution of returns as well as investment horizons.
+Part of the literature tracing back to early work by \cite{roy1952safety,markowitz1952portfolio,hogan1974toward,bawa1977capital} argues that the reason we do not empirically find support for the above thinking is that the pricing relationship is fundamentally too simplistic.
+If investors are averse to volatility only when it leads to losses, not gains, the total variance as a relevant measure of risk should be disaggregated.

-With a similar argument of too simplistic pricing relation, another part of the literature looks at frequency decomposition and explores the fact that risk factors being claims on the consumption risk should be frequency dependent since consumption has strong cyclical components \citep{bandi2018measuring,dew2016asset}.
+Later work by \cite{ang2006downside,lettau2014conditional,farago2017downside} shows that investors require an additional premium as compensation for exposures to disappointment-related risk factors called downside risk.
+Recently, \cite{lu2019bear} argued that bear risk capturing the left tail outcomes is even more important, and \cite{bollerslev2020realized} introduced betas based on semicovariances.
+In contrast to the promising results, \cite{levi2019symmetric} conclude that estimated downside betas do not provide superior predictions compared to standard aggregated betas, partially due to the difficulties of accurately determining downside betas from daily returns.
+With a similar argument of an overly simplistic pricing relation, another strand of the literature looks at frequency decomposition and explores the fact that risk factors of claims on the consumption risk should be frequency dependent since consumption has strong cyclical components \citep{bandi2018measuring, dew2016asset}.

+More recently, a new stream of literature led by \cite{https://doi.org/10.3982/ECTA15146} assumes agents have quantile preferences.
+In asset pricing, such an investor prefers future streams of quantiles of utilities leading to $q_{t, \tau} \big( m_{\tau, t+1} (1 + r_{i, t+1}) - 1 \big) = 0$.
+Assuming quantile preferences, our focus shifts from the search for the best proxy for a discount factor toward the capturing of the general dependence structures that reveal such flexible preferences.
+Measures we introduce in this paper allow us to identify risks associated with this type of preference.

+Recognizing departures from overly simplistic assumptions in the data, we need to examine more general dependence measures since a simple covariance aggregating dependence across distributions as well as investment horizons will not be a sufficient measure of (in)dependence.